OneStarRobotics/BestMan-Sim-Bullet/Install/install.md

 > ***Note**: This will only install the basic module.
 For other algorithm submodules, please follow the instructions [Algorithm Submodule Env](#algorithm-submodule-env) to install as needed.*

 1. Pull the repository and update the submodule

 ```
 git clone https://github.com/AutonoBot-Lab/BestMan_Pybullet.git
 cd BestMan_Pybullet
 git submodule update --init --recursive
 ```
+><p >Please Download <a href="https://drive.google.com/drive/folders/1j73iejffo2SeBglY_Wjdo9-3MVpAdAGu?usp=sharing">the necessary compressed file</a> and decompressed them in this project.

 2. Run the following script to add the project to the PYTHON search path
 ```